Imran on top of the world

-A flat-track bully is born.
-The burly Pakistani middle-order batsman Haroon Rashid could be a devastating strokemaker, but he wasn't so comfortable when the ball was jagging around.
+The burly Pakistani middle-order batsman Haroon Rashid, born today, could be a devastating strokemaker, but he wasn't so comfortable when the ball was jagging around.
 Against England in Pakistan he averaged 84.25; against England in England a mere 5.67, although he did clout one unforgettable six onto the top of the Grand Stand at Lord's in 1978.
 He also biffed six sixes in his 108 against England in Hyderabad in 1977-78.
 Pakistan won each of his last five Tests, but Haroon was dumped after a duck - in a total of 581 for 3 - against India in Hyderabad in 1982-83.

 A double dose of the nervous 99s in Karachi.
 Majid Khan and Mushtaq Mohammad both fell one short in the third Test between England and Pakistan.
 Mushtaq's misery was compounded by his being run out.
 It was infectious stuff: two days later Dennis Amiss was caught for 99, completing a unique Test hat-trick.